ut-parla/Parla.py/Gergo.md

 (expression; `e: Array(T) -> Array(T)`)
 Copy the array.

 **TODO: Can Gergo do without Array views?
-Instead, statically encoding them as affine changes to indexes.**
+Instead, encoding them as a struct containing the array and the indexing offsets.**

 ### Array Storage Annotations